Text by Giulia Ottavia Frattini

 Diverse dynamics and dimensions mingle; they entangle one another while not losing a grip on their native identity but rather enabling themselves to be prone and receptive to quiescent streams of knowledge.
 In light of an inquisitiveness that is not regulated or colonised by restricting categorical parameters, intrusion becomes enrichment, and discovery assumes the shape of a fractal unfolding of comprehension.

-Phytocene, a collaborative work produced and curated by 91.530 Le Marais and involving personalities from various fields of study and creative backgrounds, can be regarded as an enactment of such visions.
-More precisely, the musician Agoria, bio-physicist Nicolas Desprat and sound designer Nicolas Becker have blended the expertise of their respective domains, and focused on the micro functioning of vegetal entities – as the title of the project suggests by addressing the term “phytos”, meaning “plant” from Ancient Greek.
+Phytocene, a collaborative work produced and curated by 91.530 Le Marais and involving personalities from various fields of study and creative backgrounds, can be regarded as enacting such visions.
+More precisely, the musician Agoria, bio-physicist Nicolas Desprat and sound designer Nicolas Becker have blended the expertise of their respective domains and focused on the micro functioning of vegetal entities – as the title of the project suggests by addressing the term “phytos”, meaning “plant” from Ancient Greek.

 Sebastien (aka Agoria) and Nicolas Becker contacted me to design a technical solution for monitoring the biological activity at play in a hemp field on the grounds of the Château du Marais, with the idea of generating an immersive audio environment from data collected in real-time.
 Therefore, my first role in this project was to identify what would be the relevant measurements to render a biological activity.
 The solutions were numerous, ranging from soil measurements (chemistry, vibrations) to image plant growth analysis.